Key Takeaways

 The Stages of an Appeal

 Notice of Appeal.
-The process starts with a notice of appeal, filed in the district court within 30 days of judgment (in most civil cases) or 14 days (in criminal cases).
-Missing this deadline can forfeit your right to appeal entirely.
+The process starts with a notice of appeal, filed in the district court.
+In most civil cases, Federal Rule of Appellate Procedure 4 gives 30 days from entry of judgment or the appealed order; if the United States or its officer or agency is a party, the period is often 60 days.
+Criminal deadlines are different.
+Missing a jurisdictional deadline can forfeit your right to appeal entirely.

 Ordering the Record.
 The record—transcripts, documents, exhibits—is compiled and transmitted to the court of appeals.
 The appellant must order necessary transcripts promptly.